Seagrass Ecosystem Accounting

 Table 3.2.1: Recommended minimum condition variables for seagrass ecosystem accounts

 This minimum set balances practicality with the need for consistent condition reporting.
 Percent cover and shoot density capture structural condition; canopy height reflects growth vigour; epiphyte load serves as a pressure indicator for eutrophication; and species diversity provides a biodiversity dimension.
+QA check: condition indicators should fall within the range [0, 1]; values outside this range indicate a direction error or reference-level error.
 Countries should record reference condition values specific to their dominant seagrass species and environmental settings, following the guidance in Section 3.2.2 below.

 3.2.2 Reference Conditions